jasonacox/Powerwall-Dashboard/tools/solar-only/README.md

 ./setup.sh
 ```

-Select `option 2` (solar-only) to install the dashboard in Solar Only mode.
+Select `option 2` (Tesla Cloud) to install the dashboard in Solar Only mode.

 ```
-Powerwall Dashboard (v3.0.0) - SETUP
+Powerwall Dashboard (v4.0.0) - SETUP
 -----------------------------------------
-Select configuration profile:
+Select configuration mode:

-1 - default     (Powerwall w/ Gateway on LAN)
+1 - Local Access (Powerwall 1, 2, or + using the Tesla Gateway on LAN) - Default
-2 - solar-only  (No Gateway - data retrieved from Tesla Cloud)
+2 - Tesla Cloud  (Solar-only systems or Powerwalls without LAN access)
 ```

 Next, you will then be asked for your Local *timezone*, and your Tesla Cloud login details.
 To find your timezone, see the second column in this table: [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)